 In these regulations —

+Dampier Peninsula hydraulic fracturing ban area means the area described in Schedule 1 Division 1 (a map of which is included for information purposes in Schedule 1 Division 2);

 hydraulic fracturing means the underground petroleum extraction process that involves the injection of fluids under high pressure into low permeability rock to induce fractures for the purpose of increasing the rock’s permeability;

 metropolitan region has the meaning given in the Planning and Development Act 2005 section 4(1);

+moratorium area means an area of the State that is not —

+(a) an existing petroleum authority area as defined in regulation 3A(1); or

+(b) an area referred to in regulation 4;

+moratorium period means the period beginning on 9 December 2017 and ending on the day on which regulation 5 is repealed;

 Peel region means the region described in the Planning and Development Act 2005 Schedule 4 item 6;

 petroleum authority means an authority under Part III Divisions 2, 2A or 3 of the Act to carry out a petroleum operation;

+public drinking water source area means —

+(a) a catchment area or water reserve constituted under the Country Areas Water Supply Act 1947 section 9(1); or

+(b) a catchment area or water reserve constituted under the Metropolitan Water Supply, Sewerage, and Drainage Act 1909 section 13; or

+(c) an Underground Water Pollution Control Area constituted under the Metropolitan Water Supply, Sewerage, and Drainage Act 1909 section 57A;

 South West region means the region described in the Planning and Development Act 2005 Schedule 4 item 8.

+[Regulation 3 amended: Gazette 6 Sep 2019 p.
+3198-9.]

+3A.
+Existing petroleum authority area

+(1) An area of the State is an existing petroleum authority area if —

+(a) there was a petroleum authority in force in respect of the area on 26 November 2018; and

+(b) in the period since that day there has always been a petroleum authority in force in respect of the area; and

+(c) there is currently a petroleum authority in force in respect of the area.

+(2) For the purposes of subregulation (1) it does not matter that different petroleum authorities have been in force in respect of the area at different times.

+[Regulation 3A inserted: Gazette 6 Sep 2019 p.
+3199.]

 4. Prohibition on hydraulic fracturing in certain areas of the State

 A person must not, in the course of carrying out a petroleum operation under a petroleum authority, carry out hydraulic fracturing in any of the following areas of the State —